Southampton Airport

-Southampton Airport (IATA: SOU, ICAO: EGHI) is an international airport located in both Eastleigh and Southampton, Hampshire in the United Kingdom.
-The airport is located 3.5 NM north-north-east of central Southampton.
-The southern tip of the runway lies within the Southampton unitary authority boundary with most of the airport, including all of the terminal buildings, within the Borough of Eastleigh.
+Southampton Airport (IATA: SOU, ICAO: EGHI) is an international airport located in both Eastleigh and Southampton, Hampshire, in England.
+The airport is located 3.5 NM north-northeast of central Southampton.
+The southern tip of the runway lies within the Southampton unitary authority boundary with most of the airport, including all of the buildings, within the Borough of Eastleigh.

 The airport handled nearly two million passengers during 2016, an 8.8% increase compared with 2015, making it the 18th busiest airport in the UK.
 Southampton Airport has a CAA Public Use Aerodrome Licence (Number P690) that allows flights for the public transport of passengers or for flying instruction.
-The airport is owned and operated by AGS Airports which also owns and operates Aberdeen and Glasgow Airports.
+The airport is owned and operated by AviAlliance, which also owns and operates Aberdeen and Glasgow airports.
 It was previously owned and operated by Heathrow Airport Holdings (formerly known as BAA).

 Up to March 2020, 95% of the flights from Southampton were operated by Flybe.
 However, the airline went into administration on 5 March 2020 with all flights cancelled.
-When Flybe was purchased and relaunched, it was announced that they would start serving Southampton Airport from the 23rd of July 2022.
+When Flybe was purchased and relaunched, it was announced that they would start serving Southampton Airport from the 23 July 2022.
+The reincarnated Flybe ultimately ceased operations nine months after its relaunch.

 History

-Aviation began at the site in 1910 when pioneer pilot Edwin Rowland Moon used the meadows belonging to North Stoneham Farm as a take-off and landing spot for his monoplane, Moonbeam Mk II.
+Aviation began at the site in 1910 when pioneer pilot Edwin Rowland Moon used the meadows belonging to North Stoneham Farm as a takeoff and landing spot for his monoplane, Moonbeam Mk II.
 The site became known as Eastleigh Airfield.

-World War I
+First World War

-The Royal Flying Corps earmarked the site as an aircraft acceptance base during World War I, but when forces from the United States Navy Air Service (NAS) arrived in 1917 it was handed over to them and designated NAS Eastleigh.
+The Royal Flying Corps earmarked the site as an aircraft acceptance base during the First World War, but when forces from the United States Navy Air Service (NAS) arrived in 1917 it was handed over to them and designated NAS Eastleigh.
 Work on the building of hangars which had begun under the Royal Flying Corps was accelerated.
 At the peak of the American presence, some 4,000 officers and men were billeted in tents and huts along the adjacent London to Southampton railway line.